CharlesOkechukwu/Happy_pets/README.md

 # Happy Pets Web Application
-Happy Pet Portfolio project is a web application that allows users to create and manage their pets.
+Happy Pet Portfolio is a web application built with Python and Flask.
+This application allows users to create and manage profiles for their pets, including photos, descriptions, and other details.
-Users can add photos,write descriptions, and share their pets profile with others.

 ## Table of Contents
 -[Installation](#installation)